Factual/drake/README.md

 [factual/drake "0.1.7"]
 ```

-### A nicer way to run Drake

-For command line usage, we provided a handy [bash script for drake](http://github.com/Factual/drake/blob/master/bin/drake).
-You can do either of following
- * Get the script and drake jar, set jar folder as $DRAKE_HOME
- * Clone the repo and run script from {project_root}/bin.
-If you make a symlink, set $DRAKE_HOME to project root folder, now you can just type `drake` to run Drake from anywhere.
-(You may also need leiningen installed for building uberjar.)

 ### Faster startup time

 The JVM startup time can be a nuisance.
 To reduce startup time, we recommend using the way cool [Drip](https://github.com/flatland/drip).
 Please see [the Drake with Drip](https://github.com/Factual/drake/wiki/Faster-startup:-Drake-with-Drip) wiki page.